SavannahAdamsss/GreenSheetEase/proposal.md

 * Billing Information
 * Submission Button

-## What technologies do you plan to use?
+## What technologies do you plan to use

 * React Native
 * Swift